Skip to Content

 We’ve come a long way since the 1800s, and so have our damper recipes.

-Today, the recipes generally rely on self raising flour and sometimes butter is rubbed into the flour.
-Milk is often used instead of water.
+Today, recipes generally rely on self raising flour and sometimes butter is rubbed into the flour.
+Milk is generally called for instead of water.

-To make this iconic Australian Damper bread, you need only three basic ingredients:
+To make this iconic Australian bread, you need:

-If you only have plain (all purpose) flour, don’t fret.
-Simply add 1 ½ tablespoons of baking powder with 3 cups of plain flour.
+TIP: If you only have plain (all purpose) flour, don’t fret.
+You can use this and add baking powder.

 1. Sift flour and salt